huuhait/xnt-core/docs/src/neptune-core.md

-## Neptune-Core
+## neptune-core

-Neptune-Core is the name for Neptune's canonical client software.
-It denotes the binary/executable that runs a node on the Neptune network.
+neptune-core is the name for Neptune Privacy's canonical client software.
+It denotes the binary/executable that runs a node on the Neptune Privacy network.